 Police later told ABC Action News they discovered bloody children’s items inside of the apartment.
-On Monday, they took those items into evidence but said, at the time, they were not certain if they were connected to Jordan’s disappearance.
+On Monday, they took those items into evidence but said they were not certain if they were connected to Jordan’s disappearance.

 Jordan’s mother told investigators her son cut his chin and recently received stitches for the injury.
 Detectives also took a few items of children’s clothing into evidence Tuesday which were found rolled up in a rug outside of Jordan’s mother’s apartment.

 Stinson was arrested shortly after 8:30 p.m.
-Tuesday and charged with first-degree murder in the death of Jordan.
-She has also been charged with second-degree aggravated child abuse and providing false information to law enforcement during an investigation.
+Tuesday and charged with First Degree Murder in the death of Jordan.

 Charisse Stinson, 21